Strawberry Cheesecake Brownies

 - Strawberry Jam: Use whatever type of jam you prefer; I tend to buy one without chunks of fruit.

-For this recipe, you'll want to have on hand measuring cups and spoons, 8x8 metal pan, parchment paper, mixing bowls, wire rack, electric mixer and a spatula.
+For this recipe, you'll want to have on hand measuring cups and spoons, 8-inch x 8-inch metal dish, parchment paper, mixing bowls, wire rack, electric mixer and a spatula.

-- Box Brownie Mix: I like to mix it up and buy a brownie mix that has chocolate chunks for a light crunch and added chocolate.
-You can use a dark chocolate; milk chocolate or whatever brownie mix you prefer.
-If you have a tried-and-true recipe for homemade brownies, you can use that instead!
+- Mix Up the Layers: Add a couple tablespoons of jam or pureed fresh strawberries into the cheesecake batter for a more intense berry flavor.
+Use a brownie mix that has chocolate chunks for a light crunch and added chocolate.
+Or if you have a tried-and-true recipe for homemade brownies, you can use that instead!

 - Egg: If you need to make these egg-free, try using a flax egg, yogurt or apple sauce as a substitution.